SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In TS, function '{{c1::overloading}}' exists, but you specify {{c2::all possible signatures}} {{c3::first}}, and then the {{c4::implementation}} with a {{c5::signature}} that is {{c6::compatible with all the specified signature}} (e.g. using {{c7::optional parameters}}), and not compatible with {{c8::non-specified signatures}}
 In TS, in general: prefer {{c1::union types}} over {{c2::overloads}}

+### misc

+Memoization is the form of caching that caches the return value of a deterministic callable unit

 ## Records

 A record is a collection of fields, possibly of different data types, typically in a fixed number and sequence.